School of Education

 All applicants should complete the UD online graduate application.
 Additional information can be found at our How to Apply page.

-A successful applicant profile includes a strong academic record of a GPA of 3.0 or higher and a strong personal statement.
-A prior experience in teaching is preferred.
+A successful applicant profile includes a strong academic record with a GPA of 3.0 or higher in any undergraduate major and a compelling personal statement.
+A prior experience in teaching is preferred but not required.
 Some items specific to the M.A. in TESL program include:

-- the TOEFL, IELTS, or iTEP Academic Plus test.
-The minimum acceptable score for the paper-based TOEFL is 600; the minimum acceptable score for the Internet-based TOEFL is 90.
+- the TOEFL or IELTS for applicants whose primary language is not English.
+The minimum acceptable score for the paper-based TOEFL is 600; the minimum acceptable score for the Internet-based TOEFL is 100.
 The minimum acceptable score for the IELTS is 7.0.
-The minimum acceptable score for the iTEP Academic Plus is 4.5.

 - Optional GRE scores.
 Candidates are welcome to submit GRE scores in support of their application but GRE scores are no longer required.